Then out spoke brave Horatius,

 The trapped Czechs fought in the finest of all traditions, and literally, with their backs to the wall.
 Lt.
 Opalka was severely wounded in the fierce rifle, pistol, submachine-gun and grenade firefight which occurred in the body of the church and its balconies; he took a suicide pill and shot himself through the head.
 The photo on the right shows the balcony area immediately after the firefight was over.
 The short staircase leads to the spiral stairway towards the body of the church, this being the only way up or down.

-Jan Kubis and Svarc were both fatally wounded and removed to hospital by the Germans, but they both died without regaining consciousness.
-The Germans then discovered that the other four men, Valchik, Gabchik, Bublik and Hruby, were hiding in the crypt.
+Jan Kubis and Bublik were both fatally wounded and removed to hospital by the Germans, but they both died without regaining consciousness.
+The Germans then discovered that the other four men, Valchik, Gabchik, Svarc and Hruby, were hiding in the crypt.

 The square entrance-hatch was quickly discovered, but it was impossible to get men through it without them being easily picked off by the defenders.

 The staircase entrance, covered by a large stone slab, was blown off its base and the attackers attempted to storm the crypt.

 At least fourteen German soldiers were killed during the attempts to overpower the balcony defenders and whilst trying to storm the crypt via the entrance hatch.
 Attackers were easily picked off by the defenders, who hid from gunfire and grenades by retreating behind the pillars.
 Many more of the attackers were wounded.
 Further attempts to insert troops down the narrow stairway resulted in more casualties amongst the troops, and the Germans gave up, replacing the broken slab.
 For as long as the defenders' ammunition lasted, the Crypt was impregnable.

 Pannwitz and Frank had Kurda brought in to try and persuade the men in the crypt to surrender, but his shouts for them to give themselves up were met by fire form the defenders’ guns.